-The results also show that under all events of outages the switched shunt capacitor banks at 22 kV bus regulates the voltage under all events.
-The reactive power being supplied by the 20 MVAR switched shunt capacitor banks as proposed by the client connected at 22 kV bus, maintains the supply of VARS to the grid under all contingencies adjusting its output according to the system requirement.

-In addition, twin bundled Greeley conductor (368 MVA) is used for the interconnection of all the wind farms coming in this second loop at Jhimpir-2

-220/132 kV collector substation.
+The results also show that the switched shunt capacitor banks at 22 kV bus regulate the voltage under all events of outages.
+The reactive power being supplied by the 20 MVAR switched shunt capacitor banks connected at the 22 kV bus, as proposed by the client, maintain the supply of VARS to the grid under all contingencies, adjusting their output according to the system requirement.
+In addition, twin bundled Greeley conductor (368 MVA) is used for the interconnection of all the wind farms coming in this second loop at Jhimpir-2 220/132 kV collector substation.
 In the load flow simulation, however, the MVA capacity is assumed to be 404 MVA taking into account the increase in MVA capacity of the conductors at high wind speed during high wind season.
-This is true for all the conductors in the area, whether lynx or rail, a 10% increase in the thermal rating is assumed.
+This is true for all the conductors in the area, whether Lynx or Rail, and a 10% increase in the thermal rating is assumed.